ArtPoon/slides/markdown/mimm4750g-ancestral.md

 ---

+# What is ancestral reconstruction?

+* Reconstructing the past characteristics of lineages from what we can observe in the present.
+* This requires having some model of how characteristics evolve over time.
+  * Usually, we are reconstructing the characteristics of a common ancestor for which we have measured multiple descendants.
+* Having some estimate of past states can help us understand the origin of epidemics and adaptations.

+---

 # Maximum parsimony

 <table>
   <tr>
     <td style="vertical-align: middle;">
       <ul>
-        <li>Parsimony is the principle of selecting the simplest explanation/hypothesis</li>
+        <li>Parsimony is the principle of selecting the simplest explanation/hypothesis.</li>
         <li><i>Maximum parsimony</i> is attained by assigning ancestral states in the tree that minimize the number of changes required to explain the observed states.</li>
-        <li>Fitch's method first propagates states from tips to root, and then resolves ancestral states upwards from the root.</li>
+        <li><a href="https://en.wikipedia.org/wiki/Walter_M._Fitch">Fitch's</a> method first propagates states from tips to root, and then resolves ancestral states upwards from the root.</li>
       </ul>
     </td>
     <td width="30%">